Work your way through this breakdown to determine if you qualify for the Canadian federal self-employed program stream.

 - Adaptability – maximum points of 6

-Do I Qualify for the Federal Self-Employed Program?
+Do I Qualify for the Canadian Federal Self-Employed Stream?

 You must meet the definition of a self-employed person to qualify under this program.

 IRCC defines this as, “a person who has at least two one-year periods of experience in the period from five years before the application date to the day a decision is made on the application.”